CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 drainage), drainage through macro-flaws in the ice (super-cm scale), an ice freeboard constraint, drainage during ice deformation, and pond lid refreezing.
 Meltwater is also lost when the ice melts.
-Unlike in the level or topo schemes, the sealvl scheme does not use the 'runoff' (``rfrac``) parameterization. nstead of draining a portion of the total meltwater before it reaches the ponds via rfrac as in the topo and level-ice schemes, this water is handled by the macro-scale drainage in the sealvl scheme.
+Unlike in the level-ice or topo schemes, the sealvl scheme does not use the 'runoff' (``rfrac``) parameterization.
+Instead of draining a portion of the total meltwater before it reaches the ponds via rfrac as in the topo and level-ice schemes, this water is handled by the macro-scale drainage in the sealvl scheme.

 * *Percolation Drainage.* Percolation drainage implemented in the mushy thermodynamics scheme.
 The harmonic mean of the permeability of the ice column is estimated, as is the hydraulic head (the height of the pond-air interface above sea level, see above).
 Then the drainage rate is estimated assuming a Darcy flow.
-Percolation drainage in the sealvl scheme is identical to the level scheme except for the calculation of the hydraulic head.
+Percolation drainage in the sealvl scheme is identical to the level-ice scheme except for the calculation of the hydraulic head.

 * *Macro-Flaw Drainage.* Melt water is transported laterally and drains through macro-flaws: cracks, floe edges, enlarged brine channels, seal holes, etc... (:cite:`Eicken04`, :cite:`Polashenski12`).
 In the real system, the efficiency of this process depends on the connectivity of lateral flow networks and the frequency of macro-flaws, both of which evolve with ice conditions.
 In the sealvl scheme, macro-flaw drainage is parameterized as an exponential decay of pond height relative to sea level (a.k.a., the hydraulic head).
 So macro-flaw drainage cannot remove pond water that sits below sea level.
 The level-ice pond scheme is identical except that the exponential decay is applied to the entire pond height.
 The decay constant is controlled by the ``tscale_pnd_drain`` namelist parameter.
 Currently, this decay constant is uniform in time and space, but future work should consider how changing ice conditions impact macro-flaw drainage.

 * *Ice Freeboard Constraint.* For free-floating ice, pond water cannot depress the mean ice surface below sea level when there are efficient water transport pathways (i.e., Stage III melt ponds).
 The buoyancy force from the ice drives the redistribution of water from above the ice to below.
-Below-sea level pond bottoms are sustained by the weight of adjacent ice and snow above sea level.
+Below-sea-level pond bottoms are sustained by the weight of adjacent ice and snow above sea level.
 The sealvl scheme assumes that each ice category is rigid and mechanically uncoupled from the other categories.
 If necessary, pond water is drained such that the mean ice surface of the category is at sea level.
 I.e., the mean category ice freeboard is constrained to be greater than or equal to zero.
 The level-ice pond scheme has the same constraint, except in the level-ice pond scheme the ponded area of the category is assumed to be mechanically uncoupled from the surrounding ice.

 * *Drainage During Ice Deformation.* In all of the pond schemes, it is assumed that all pond water drains from ice undergoing deformation.

-* *Pond Lid Refreezing.* Pond lid refreezing and melting in the sealvl scheme is handled in the same manner as in the level scheme (above).
+* *Pond Lid Refreezing.* Pond lid refreezing and melting in the sealvl scheme is handled in the same manner as in the level-ice scheme (above).
   The only difference is that in the sealvl scheme the impact of the removed/added pond water are distributed according to hypsometry.

 *Pond Depth and Optical Property Relationship.*

 When the Delta-Eddington radiation transport scheme (:cite:`Briegleb07`) was implemented, there were not observations of albedo in ponds shallower than 20 cm.
 For ponds shallower than a transition depth (``hp0``, default 0.2 m), it was assumed that the inherent optical properties (IOPs) were represented by a mixture of ponded ice IOPs and bare ice IOPs, in proportions determined by the pond depth.
 Additionally, if ponds are shallower than a cutoff depth (``hpmin``, default 0.005 m) they are assumed to have no impact on the optical properties (i.e., bare ice IOPs are used).
 Subsequent research (e.g., :cite:`Light22`) does not support the assumption of a gradual transition to bare ice IOPs below 20 cm pond depth.
 The presence of a pond of any measured depth was sufficient to change the apparent optical properties.
 Consequently, the sealvl scheme disables the pond to bare ice transition depth assumption (i.e., ``hp0`` = ``hpmin`` = 0.005 m).

 .. _sfc-forcing: